ArtLessYT/ArtLessYT/README.md

 ![Header](https://i.postimg.cc/2jc2PPpT/header.png)

 ## 1️⃣ Introducion
 👋 Hello there!
 I'm a hobbyist developer.
 I love coding and solving different tasks on ACMP.RU, EOLYMP.COM, CODEWARS.COM.
 I have already made several Telegram bots and the small site portfolio so now I'm making the new Roblox game which was called "Obby Test".
-I want to introduce me a bit
+I want to introduce me with my skills and knowledges.
 - I know programming languages such as:
   - C++ / C#
   - HTML / CSS / JS (a bit)